Navy Pier: Later use and redevelopment

 In 1959, the St. Lawrence Seaway opened and increased commercial shipping activity at the pier for a short time, though business died down and left for more modern facilities at Lake Calumet.
 In 1976, the East End buildings were renovated and for a brief period the pier was alive again, home to summer events like ChicagoFest.
-But maintenance was not done and the pier went into decline.
+However, maintenance was not done and the pier went into decline.

 In 1989, the City of Chicago had the Urban Land Institute (ULI) reimagine uses for the pier.
 The Metropolitan Pier and Exposition Authority (MPEA) was created; its responsibility was to manage and operate Navy Pier as well as McCormick Place.
 The MPEA undertook the redevelopment, incorporating some of ULI's recommendations.
-In 1995, Navy Pier was redesigned and introduced to the public as a mixed-use venue incorporating retail, dining, entertainment and cultural spaces.
+On July 12, 1995, Navy Pier was reopened to the public as a mixed-use venue incorporating retail, dining, entertainment and cultural spaces.